GaloisInc/daedalus/docs-src/source/tool-docs/daedalus.rst

 .. data:: --add-include=INCLUDE

-  Add an additoinal `#include` to the generated parser header file.
+  Add an additional `#include` to the generated parser header file.
   Typically, this is used to support custom user state, or integration with an pre-compiled DaeDaLus parser.
 The parameter should just contain the thing to be incuded (e.g., ``"file.h"`` or ``<file.h>``).